ripplingsnake/Nobara-Steamdeck-install-for-ROG-Ally/README.md

 https://nobaraproject.org/download-nobara/# down load Nobara for steam deck

-Tou can chose to dual boot during the install. choose the no swap option.
+You can chose to dual boot during the install.
+If given the option  choose the no swap file option.

-Once installed and updated do the following to enable Handy con and asusctl for fans and power profile options.
+Once installed and updated do the following to enable Handycon and asusctl for fans and power profile options.

 steps to enable handycon
 ______________________________________________________________________________________